-Clinical Psychologist Muswell Hill
+Clinical Psychology Muswell Hill

+‘Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.
+It’s about understanding what makes people tick and how this understanding can help us address many of the problems and issues in society today’ (BPS website).
 Psychologists are likely to ask lots of questions initially to help them to think about and come up with hypotheses about what might be going on and why, and then will use this information combined with their own clinical experience and research to begin to explore and process some of the changes and difficult feelings, usually with an aim to improve mood and quality of life (but they will discuss aims and goals during the first few sessions).

-To talk with Lucy call: 020 8883 4981, or email your name and number to firstname.lastname@example.org
+If you are considering whether Clinical Psychology may be of help to you and would like to talk to Lucy or Ronan call 020 8883 4981, or email your name and number to firstname.lastname@example.org